fauzanazhiman/linq-equivalent/README.md

 Just simple array extension functions to do LINQ operations like C# in Javascript.

 ## How to use in node js project:
-1. Run `npm install linq-equivalent`
+1. Run `npm install linq-equivalent --save`
 2. Add `require("linq-equivalent");`

 Standalone/minified js version haven't been provided yet.
 Will add when I get another free time :D